aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/gradient-fills/add-diagonal-gradient-to-xps/_index.md

 ---
-title: Create Diagonal Gradient XPS with Aspose.Page for .NET
+title: Generate Diagonal Gradient XPS Document with Aspose.Page for .NET
 linktitle: Add Diagonal Gradient to XPS
 second_title: Aspose.Page .NET API
 description: Learn how to create diagonal gradient XPS documents using Aspose.Page for .NET and elevate your visual presentations effortlessly.